 I would use ICT’s in my language lessons because I think that they are extremely useful because they represent a whole new world of new material and ideas for teaching and learning languages.

 Catalina Moreno Correa.

+Cata, this is so simple but full of great ideas that reflect on what we should do in L2 classrooms with ICTs to foster learning.

+4.3/5.0 - Harold